Cost Plus Contract: Meaning

 These drawbacks are not exhaustive.

 Let us understand the Cost Reimbursement Contract with a hypothetical example.

 PQR is the contractor and has received a contract from STU Company- the client, to construct a building with an estimated total cost of 5 million USD.
 STU will reimburse all costs incurred by PQR.
 POR would make a profit of 15% on the actual total cost of the project.
 If PQR completes the project within 60 days of the legalization of the contract, PQR will receive an incentive of $0.2 Million.

 Payment and Incentive Status on Completion of the Contract

 PQR successfully completed the qualitative project within 55 days at a total cost of $4 million.
 Thus, the total payout to PQR would be $4.8 million.
 Calculation of the disbursement is described as follows:

 Project cost of Rs. $4 million + $0.6 Million (15% profit on the total cost) + $0.2 million incentive for early completion of the project = total $4.8 million.

 Despite some drawbacks of the Cost Plus contract, it is one of the most promising types of contract in the construction industry.
-It is extremely useful in the construction sector and the contractor and the client usually prefers it.
+It is extremely useful in the construction sector, and the contractor and the client usually prefer it.
 Especially if the design and flow chart is not finished or the scope is confusing, this contract works best in such a situation.
-It focuses on quality by showing all expenses with a valid proof.
+It focuses on quality by showing all expenses with valid proof.
 Thus Cost Reimbursement Contract is one of the very popular and simple types of contract.